Using Data to Drive Instruction

 The myLexia data reports provide insight into progress on a district, school, grade, class, and student level.
 The home page for each level provides a clear, real-time snapshot of how students are progressing toward grade-level benchmarks.
 Monthly change in student reading gains is also identified, allowing educators to monitor progress for each student and their entire class.
 Administrators can also view this change, giving them the ability to monitor reading gains over time on a grade, school and district level.

 In order for students to accelerate foundational reading skills and close the gap, it is important that they are meeting the recommended minutes in the program.
-In a national study, 62% of high-risk students who used the program as recommended reached their on-level, end-of-year benchmark, advancing one or more grade levels during the same school year.
+In a national study, 75% of high-risk students gained two or more grade levels of reading skills, helping them to close the achievement gap.
 In the myLexia reports, administrators have the ability to monitor class and teacher login usage to ensure the program is being used with fidelity in order to achieve reading success.
 Identifying teacher login usage is essential in determining whether the data is being utilized to drive instructional decisions.

 Monitor progress aligned to the Common Core State Standards